RillingDev/chevron/README.md

 ### Module Types

+Chevron comes with two built-in types.

 #### Services

 Services are the most common type of module.
-A service is simply a function wrapped by chevron + dependencies.
+A service is simply a function wrapped by Chevron to inject dependencies.
 The syntax for `service` is as follows:

 ```javascript
 //Create new service